freethenation/DFPM/README.md

 ![usage example screenshot](https://raw.githubusercontent.com/freethenation/DFPM/master/docs/example_db_login_after_attempt.png)

 There is a good argument for including fingerprinting on a login page.
 The additional information can be very useful in stopping bad actors.
 That being said, who knows if that is all they use the data for.

-## Running DFPM

-### Extension

-Install from the [Chrome Web Store]() or build it from source with `npm run build` and [install it manually](https://stackoverflow.com/questions/24577024/install-chrome-extension-not-in-the-store).
-Your devtools panel will now have a new tab, DFPM.

-### Command line

-DFPM includes a command line program that can connect to a running chrome or safari instance via [Chrome's debugger protocol](https://chromedevtools.github.io/devtools-protocol/).
-Run `dfpm -h` for more information.

-### Other environments

-I have ran DFPM in several environments and at scale.
-At its core, DFPM is a single script, `./dist/inject.js`, which must be ran before any other JS.
-I have found two good hooks in Chrome, [run_at:"document_start"](https://developer.chrome.com/extensions/content_scripts) and [scriptFirstStatement](https://chromedevtools.github.io/devtools-protocol/tot/Debugger/) (see `dfpm.js` for an example).

 ## Extending DFPM to detect additional fingerprinting techniques